-Nancy is also doing her part to spread the word through joint field work and coaching FPs and helping them start charitable conversations with current clients.
-On a recent Field Focus call, she shared that she finds natural pivots to charitable planning during discussions on retirement, investments, risk management, what-if questions and more.
+Nancy is also doing her part to spread the word through joint field work, coaching other financial advisors and helping them start charitable conversations with current clients.
+Nancy shares how she finds natural pivots to charitable planning during discussions on retirement, investments, risk management, what-if questions and more.

 For example, Nancy recently helped a widow whose annual income from CDs has plummeted with low interest rates.
 The client established a gift annuity with about one-third of her CD holdings.
 She will receive guaranteed income during her lifetime, and remaining funds will go to charities she designates.

 “Gift annuities are safe, and they can open the door to more complicated cases,” she says.

 Creative solution for complex assets

 It’s common for retirees to need an income stream from appreciated assets, such as stocks and real estate, and want to minimize taxes too.
 “They worry about the markets, and they wonder if they should sell the asset or leave it for their kids,” she says.

 One case involved a farming couple whose adult children had no plans to take over the operation.
 Nancy partnered with Thrivent Charitable to recommend that they establish a CRUT using just a portion of their land.
 The clients were thrilled to retain some crop land for renting, and they were relieved to stay out of the market at their age.

 “It put their mind at ease and made them better clients because they know I’m not just looking at investment returns,” she says.